pavitramehra/cs6964/README.md

 After pasting the url in the browser you will be able to see your jupyter notebooks like this
 ![jupyter notebook](./ss2.png)

+you can also use VScode for running you jupyter notebook

 # Connect the Databse in Jupyter notebook